Hunter Biden's federal firearms case is opening after the jury is chosen

 The trial is unfolding just days after Donald Trump, the presumptive Republican presidential nominee, was convicted of 34 felonies in New York City.
 The two criminal cases are unrelated, but their proximity underscores how the courts have taken center stage during the 2024 campaign.

 Jury selection moved at a clip Monday in the president’s home state, where Hunter Biden grew up and where, the elder Biden often says, the family is deeply established.
-Joe Biden spent 36 years as a senator there, commuting daily back and forth from Washington, D.C.
+Joe Biden spent 36 years as a senator in Delaware, commuting daily back and forth from Washington, D.C.

 One potential juror who was sent home said she didn’t know whether she could be impartial because of the opinion she had formed about Hunter Biden based on media reports.